Next on the road….

 Because I don’t speak Japanese at that time I went to the Osaka information booth and asked for the platform going to Osaka.
 They greeted me with a warm smile.
 Also, they gave me proper instructions on how to get the correct platform.
 I got on the train and it took me 1 hour to travel.
 Now, this really excites me.

-Wonders of Osaka is located in the Kansai region on Honshu, the main island of Japan.
+Osaka is located in the Kansai region on Honshu, the main island of Japan.
 There were so many places to visit but it would take about 3 days to visit all around the capital.
 I found one of the wonders of Osaka, the castle to be the one most fascinating place so I headed to the place immediately.
 It took me 20 minutes before I reached the palace.

 Few reroute, expensive ride, 2km up-hill walk before I got in the main castle.
 The main tower of Wonders of Osaka Castle is situated on a plot of land roughly one square kilometer.
 It is built on two raised platforms of landfill supported by sheer walls of cut rock, using a technique called Burdock piling as I read on the wall description, each overlooking a moat.
 The central castle building is five stories on the outside and eight stories on the inside, and built atop a tall stone foundation to protect its occupants from attackers.

-I read on the bulletin that the castle was modeled from another castle Azuchi Castle, the headquarters of Oda Nobunaga.
+Meanwhile, I read on the bulletin that the castle was modeled from another castle Azuchi Castle, the headquarters of Oda Nobunaga.
 The castle is open to the public and is easily accessible from Osakajōkōen Station on the JR West Osaka Loop Line.
 It is a popular spot during festival seasons, and especially during the cherry blossom bloom (hanami), when the sprawling castle grounds are covered with food vendors and taiko drummers.
 The large indoor arena, Osaka-jo Hall, also is located within the grounds of the castle park.

-I didn’t spend much time in Osaka castle since I still have two spots more to visit.
+Afterwards, I didn’t spend much time in Osaka castle since I still have two spots more to visit.
 The Umeda and the World Spa.
 I went back to the train station.
 Along the way, I had a few questions which got mixed up by the people I asked helped and talked too.
 When I was inside the station trying to get out but could n’t find my way out.
 I was already running around and begging for an English speaker but could not find anyone at that time.

 There were less and less people on the way.
-It was about 5pm and most of the people I bumped into were all at the middle age which does not understand english.
+It was about 5pm and most of the people I bumped into were all at the middle age which does not understand English.
 Then I realized that I need to help from God.
 I paused and asked God.
 I asked God where He wanted me to go and prayed.
 At last I got a college student who can at least understand and speak which I understood.
 Praise God I was able to get out of the puzzle.

-It’s getting late afternoon when I decided to go to the nearest spa famous in Osaka.
+While, it’s getting late afternoon when I decided to go to the nearest spa famous in Osaka.
 I took a train to the world Spa and found the place just few blocks away from the station, it was very accessible.
 The place was so huge.
 It was situated in one tall building covering 8 floors in total.
 It has amenities haven’t been found in the Philippines.

 The Spa World